Skip to content

 In the shape of an ‘L’ [train] on her forehead”

 Tribune City Hall Reporter Jake Sheridan broke the embarrassing news on Bluesky and Twitter.
-Richard J. Daley and Harold Washington were surely rolling in their respective graves.
+The late Chicago mayors Richard J. Daley and Harold Washington were surely rolling in their respective graves.

 If a sufficient number of alders had showed up, it’s likely CTA Acting President Nora Leerhsen would have given as impressive a presentation as she did last July.
 Of course, the stakes were higher back then, when Chicagoland transit was teetering on the brink of a fiscal cliff.
 That was before the Illinois General Assembly passed a $1.5 billion funding bill in the wee hours of October 31, aka The Halloween Miracle.
 But back in July, City Council members surely felt more of an urgent need to show up for the hearing.

-Back to today's fizzled-out committee meeting, the Trib's Sheridan noted which alderpersons actually did some leg work today, and which ones preferred to work from home, if at all.
+Returning to today’s fizzled-out committee meeting, the Trib’s Sheridan noted which alderpersons actually did some leg work today, and those who preferred to work from home, if at all.

 It’s good that the committee’s Vice Chair Ald.
 Andre Vasquez (40th), Dorval Carter’s most vocal detractor, made an appearance.
 If he hadn’t, Commuters Take Action, the grassroots groups that helped beat the drum on the need for a new CTA prez, would have revoked the ghost bus costume they gave Vasquez to troll Carter on Halloween in 2022.